 Think about this: Having been created on the sixth day, what was the first thing Adam and Eve had to do on the seventh?
 Rest.
 They began their task of taking care of creation by taking a break; they started their work from a place of rest.

 Wouldn’t you like to greet the beginning of your work week the same way, expectant and at ease rather than anxious and agitated?
-You can—by integrating a Sabbath into your life, a day set apart from all the rest.
-Here are 5 ways a Sabbath day can enrich your life.
+You can—by integrating a sabbath into your life, a day set apart from all the rest.
+Here are 5 ways a sabbath day can enrich your life.

 - Schedule strategically.
 If you have errands to run or yards to mow, try to get it done on Saturday.
-Maybe you work weekends, so Sunday isn’t the best for you.
+Maybe you work weekends, so Sunday isn’t the best sabbath day for you.
 Choose a day that works.

 - Tame technology.
 Turn your phone off for the day.
-If that’s too much of a stretch, determine not to pick it up except to check to see if an incoming phone call is urgent.
+If that’s too much of a stretch, determine not to pick it up except to check to see if an incoming call is urgent.

 - Fly solo or invite involvement.
-Though there may be times of quiet and being solo, Sabbath does not have to be solitary.
+Though there may be times of quiet and being solo, sabbath does not have to be solitary.
 Discuss how it might work for you as a family and what elements need to be incorporated to ensure that you all are observing the Sabbath.
 Remember, the family that prays together stays together.